-36 According to the Catalogue categorization: P1 Improving digital competencies of students and teachers and the use of information and communication technologies in the realization of the educational process; P2 Methodology of work with children/students who need additional educational support (work with children from vulnerable groups, children with disabilities, migrants ...); P3 Improving the competencies of teachers in the field of planning and realization of outcome-oriented teaching (raising the level of methodical knowledge relevant to the goals and outcomes of the course/area); P4 Strengthening the educational role of the educational institution through the development of programs for the prevention of violence, discrimination, abuse and neglect competitions, discussions, systematization and evaluation after training, in a narrow sense, while 47 did not have any.
+35 According to the Catalogue categorization: P1 Improving digital competencies of students and teachers and the use of information and communication technologies in the realization of the educational process; P2 Methodology of work with children/students who need additional educational support (work with children from vulnerable groups, children with disabilities, migrants ...); P3 Improving the competencies of teachers in the field of planning and realization of outcome-oriented teaching (raising the level of methodical knowledge relevant to the goals and outcomes of the course/area)

-37According to the ZUOV Catalogue, they are defined as: K1 competencies for the specific professional field; K2 competencies for teaching and learning; K3 competencies to support the development of child's and student's personalities; K4 competencies for communication and cooperation.
+36According to the ZUOV Catalogue, they are defined as: K1 competencies for the specific professional field; K2 competencies for teaching and learning; K3 competencies to support the development of child's and student's personalities; K4 competencies for communication and cooperation.

-When it comes to the organizers of the programs, they are all organized in cooperation with educators of different levels of education and areas of operation, as well as educators and teachers from preschool and school institutions.
-The programs lasted from 1, 2, 3 days to 2, 3, 4 and 5 weeks.
-The prices of the program range from 1,000 dinars to 10,000 dinars.
-The most expensive was organized by the Association of Mathematicians of Serbia, and was attended by 858 participants.
-Only two programs organized by the Tempus Foundation and attended by 236 participants, were free38.
-The most diverse offer was in Belgrade - 47 organizations, centres, associations of teachers and faculties from Belgrade with 77 offered programs.
+participants, were free37.
+The most diverse offer was in Belgrade - 47 organizations, centres, associations of teachers and faculties from Belgrade with 77 offered programs; then in Niš - 8 organizations with 15 programs, and in Novi Sad - 8 organizations with 13 programs.
 Immediately behind them are the Education Centre from Bor (24) and the Regional Centre for Professional Development of Employees in Education from Novi Pazar (14).
-In other towns the offer is much more modest39.
-The largest number of participants (18,378) had 46 programs that were organized live/in person, in more than three towns (763 trainings were held in different cities of Serbia)40.
+In other towns the offer is much more modest38.
+The largest number of participants (18,378) had 46 programs that were organized live/in person, in more than three towns (763 trainings were held in different cities of Serbia)39.
 Most of them covered the development of competencies P1 (38), followed by P3 (7) and P4 (1).